All of this counteroffensive by the White House pointing out the Democrats believed in weapons of mass destruction and all the rest of it.

 You start saying you're not going to extend that.

-People who invest in jobs and properties and developments and all that are going to be thinking twice about those investments, not only because of rising interest rates, but now because they may not have a a tax treatment that they're planning on having.
+People who invest in jobs and properties and developments and all that are going to be thinking twice about those investments, not only because of rising interest rates, but now because they may not have a tax treatment that they're planning on having.

 You know, Roger, that's why I like listening to you.

-You make good sense.
+It made good sense.

 I appreciate that, Bill.